Ducttapeshoulddoit/Engineering-Capstone-Project---Image-Processing-Codebase/README.md

 # Engineering Capstone Project - Software Codebase
-As part of technical work promised for our OENG1167 capstone with RMIT University, this is our repository for easy access and collabration
+As part of technical work promised for our OENG1167 capstone with RMIT University, this is our repository for easy access and collabration.

+Testing Commits - Long - 14/04/2024